-In 2010, at least 6 people in Colorado (5), New York (1), and Maryland (1) contracted E. coli O157:H7 infections after consuming bison products processed by Rocky Mountain Natural Meats, a Henderson, CO firm.
-In response to this outbreak, the company recalled about 66,000 pounds of product on July 2, 2010, including the following sold under the Great Range brand:
+In 2010, people in three states reported E. coli O157:H7 infections after consuming bison products processed by Rocky Mountain Natural Meats, a Henderson, CO firm.
+Five of the illnesses were reported in Colorado, New York and Maryland each reported one case.
+The company issued a recall for 66,000 pounds of product sold under the Great Range brand:

 - 16-ounce packages of “GREAT RANGE BRAND ALL NATURAL GROUND BISON.”
 These products have a “sell or freeze by” date of June 21, June 22 or June 24, 2010.